 All students have a UC GPA calculated from courses taken for a letter grade at UCSC, at other UC campuses, and through the Education Abroad Program.
 The UC GPA is not on the official transcript but is available from the MyUCSC when checking grades from a previous quarter.
 Your UC GPA must be at least 2.0 in order for you to graduate.
-Courses taken through the

-GPA.

-Courses taken through the Domestic Exchange Program and UC Extension are not calculated in the UC or the UCSC
+Courses taken through the Domestic Exchange Program and UC Extension are not calculated in the UC or the UCSC GPA.

-Domestic Exchange Program and UC Extension are not calculated in the UC or the UCSC GPA.
-Satisfying Departments may require that some or all courses used to satisfy the major must be taken for Requirements a letter grade.
+Satisfying 1 Departments may require that some or all courses used to satisfy the major must be taken for Requirements a letter grade.
 1 A course graded D or F cannot be used to satisfy a course prerequisite or to satisfy major or general education requirements.
 Credits earned with a D will not count toward satisfactory academic progress.
 Any course graded P is equivalent to a C or better and can be used to satisfy general education requirements and will count towards satisfactory academic progress.
-1 The notation I (Incomplete) may be assigned when work for a course is of passing quality but Incompletes is not complete.
+Incompletes 1 The notation I (Incomplete) may be assigned when work for a course is of passing quality but is not complete.
 Prior arrangements must be made with the instructor for a grade of I. To remove the Incomplete, the student must file a petition and the completed course work by the deadline on the last day of the following quarter.
 If an I is not removed by the deadline, it will lapse to F or NP, depending on the grading option in effect.
 The F and the NP will appear on official transcripts, along with the removal of incomplete notation.
-1 Undergraduates may repeat courses in which they earn a D, F, or No Pass.
-Courses in which a Repeats D or F is earned may not be repeated on a Pass/No Pass basis.
+Repeats 1 Undergraduates may repeat courses in which they earn a D, F, or No Pass.
+Courses in which a D or F is earned may not be repeated on a Pass/No Pass basis.
 Courses in which a grade of No Pass is earned may be repeated on the same basis or for a letter grade.
 Students may only repeat a maximum of 15 credits for courses in which a grade of D or F was received.
 In computing the GPA for these repeats, only the grade and corresponding grade points earned the last time the course was taken will be used.
 After the 15-credit maximum is reached, the GPA will be based on all grades assigned and total credits attempted.
 To repeat a course more than once, consult with your college adviser.
 Credit is not awarded more than once for the same course, but the grade assigned each time the course is repeated will be permanently recorded on the official transcript.
 2 There is no limit on the number of Graduation 1 No more than 25 percent of the UCSC credits Requirements applied toward graduation may be graded on a credits graded Pass/No Pass which may Pass/No Pass basis.
 This includes any credits be applied toward graduation. completed in the Education Abroad Program or on another UC campus in an intercampus exchange program.
 Departments may require that some or all courses used to satisfy the major must be taken for a letter grade.
 1 Students must complete all requirements for the major with a grade of P, C (2.0), or better.
 All undergraduates, regardless of when they entered UCSC, must meet the minimum UC GPA requirement of 2.0 in order to receive a degree from UCSC.
-See the section above on Catalog Rights regarding graduation requirements in effect for each student.
+See the section above on Catalog